 Hattie McKendree recalled, "When my husband told his father he was going to get married, his father said Willie, you will have to have a house to live in.
 What about putting it on this ground?
 My father-in-law had eighty acres.
 We cut down enough timber to build a house and floated the logs down the Anclote River from Elfers to Alderman’s Saw Mill at Tarpon Springs just south of the old wooden bridge.
 After the logs were sawed into lumber, the wood was floated back up the river.
 The good neighbors pitched in to help build the house, and that was our first home.”
 [Quotation from Carl Gause.]

 BENJAMIN BAISDEN (b.
 1835) was a former slave who settled in eastern Pasco County, south of Buddy Lake, in December 1866.
 Baisden is listed on the 1867-68 voter registration roll of Hernando County, in Precinct 4.
 (At that time, what is now Pasco County was a part of Hernando County.)
 The 1870 census shows Baisden, 35, his wife Jane, 27, and children Angeline, 7, and Samuel, 5, enumerated in the Fort Dade district.
 Upon settling in eastern Pasco County in December 1866, Benjamin Baisden and his family settled on the south side of Buddy Lake, where he proved up a traditional 80-acre homestead and acquired an additional 80 acres through cash entry.
 Witnesses and neighbors who testified on behalf of Benjamin Baisden’s homestead claim were Velpo C. Thrasher and Jackson Gaskin.
 In addition to his 160-acre homestead, Benjamin Baisden also acquired an additional 80 acres from the state for a combined total of 200 acres.
+On March 10, 1880, a newspaper reported, “Ben Baisden, colored, living near Fort Dade, has an orange grove, and says that his trees have borne him three crops within the year, and that the oranges of the third crop are now the size of ordinary apples.”
 After he settled south of Buddy Lake, several other African-American families followed, and a considerable settlement formed.
 By 1890 these residents petitioned the school board for the establishment of an African-American school where their children could be educated.
 On September 1, 1890, this school was granted.
 School board minutes show that Baisden was appointed Supervisor of the school on the south side of Lake Buddy on Oct.
 9, 1893.
 Following the establishment of an itinerant A.M.E. preaching circuit in Hernando County in 1884, the area south of Buddy Lake became a regular stop.
 On July 18, 1892, Benjamin Baisden and his wife sold an acre of his property to “Alec Branden, Henry Whitfield, and Benjamin Baisden, Trustees of the African M. E. Church of the County and State aforesaid.”
 This small church was situated in a centralized location of the community south of Buddy Lake.
 In conjunction with the community’s A. M. E. Church, a small cemetery was also established.
 It was destroyed in the 1950’s during the development of the area’s citrus industry.
 After the Great Freeze the community south of Buddy Lake was abandoned, with residents moving to Tampa and Dade City.
 However, Benjamin Baisden continued to live on his property until ca. 1905.
 The 1900 census shows Benjamin Baisden living with his wife Virginia in the Pasadena District of Pasco County.
 Around 1905, and possibly after the death of his Virginia, Benjamin Baisden moved to Tampa, where his son Samuel was living.
 After moving to Tampa, on December 31, 1907, Benjamin Baisden married a second time to Grace Timmons Williams Patton; it was her fourth marriage.
 Benjamin Baisden died sometime between 1907 and 1910 while living in Tampa.
 (Information provided by Jeff Cannon)

 SAMUEL BAKER (1849-1898) was born in Florida on Dec.
 6, 1849.
 He married Elizabeth Pinder (b.
 Bahamas, Jan.
 30, 1849; d., Aug.
 30, 1910) in Key West on April 9, 1866.
 They moved to Bailey’s Bluff in 1880 and established a grocery store there.
 In 1882 he built a home at what is now Elfers on a 40-acre tract of land he had purchased for one dollar per acre.
 A deed dated April 5, 1888, transferred an acre of property in S20 T26 R16 from Samuel and Elizabeth Baker to the school board.
 The Bailey school house was located on this property.
 Samuel Baker died on Aug.
 12, 1898.
 He and his wife are buried at East Elfers Cemetery.
 Their 1882 house is the oldest surviving home of its type in western Pasco county.
 Information on the house is here.
 Children: